Business Choices - New Directions

 Your business may be suffering now, so re-evaluate it.
 What part of your business can you kick-start and make productive now?
 What are people looking for these days?
 Can you tune your business to meet these needs?
 Promote the things that are in need and demand now, more heavily.

-Concentrate on businesses that are now in demand - computers, media, phones, insurance, health, safety, national pride, sick resources, online options - and the staples of what are needed for everyday life and business.
+Concentrate on businesses that are now in demand - computers, media, phones, insurance, health, safety, national pride, sick resources, online options, technology, climate Issues - and the staples of what are needed for everyday life and business.
 These will remain businesses which will continue to make money.
 People need to depend on certain ideals, products, and services.

 There will be more competition for affordable travel services and certain types of entertainment - as people are beginning to travel more now.
 Can you realistically compete with established businesses?
 Think of businesses which will survive, and ones you should shelve for now.
 This may not a good time for expensive luxuries.
 People are getting back to the basics and affordability, although new strides in technology are always intriguing and sought after, like the latest smart phone, programmable appliances, and more now.